Breezing Into Spring with the Ballad Blouse

 …A Mini Pattern Hack Blog Post

 As soon as March rolls around, I have no interest in sewing for anything other than Spring!
 Want to get a jumpstart on your Spring sewing?
-(At least here in the Northeast, we aren’t wearing Spring clothes quite yet!)
+(At least here in the Northeast, we are having what we call “Fake Spring” wear one day it’s 80* and the next it’s in the 40’s wearing so we aren’t wearing Spring clothes quite yet!)
 Grab the Ballad Blouse pattern, you won’t be disappointed.

-Today, 3/24/2023 the Love Notions $5 Feature Friday pattern is the Ballad Blouse.
-It’s a great versatile blouse that can be worn all seasons, but I especially love it in Spring and Summer.
-I decided to begin my Spring sewing with a sleeve hack for this fun blouse.
+Today, 4/3/2026 the Love Notions $6 Feature Friday pattern is the Ballad Blouse.
+Use code 10MARYMAC for an extra 10% off.(Remember this code only works on orders of $8 or more, read more about this below) It’s a great versatile blouse that can be worn all seasons, but I especially love it in Spring and Summer.
+My favorite Ballad is this pink version with a cute little sleeve hack for a fun blouse.

 If you want ALL the details on the Ballad, such as sizing, options, fabric recommendations and sewing tips visit my Original Ballad Blouse blog post HERE.
 Also included in that blog post is an explanation on how to Block Fuse your interfacing pieces~ if you’re not doing that with your rayons ~ you should!